 It also has easy access to a major shopping mall, making it easy to stock up on provisions before sightseeing.

-If only the best will do, the Kimpton Hotel Palomar Phoenix stands the best chance of living up to your lofty expectations.
+business class flights to Phoenix would be wasted without a stay in one of the following luxury hotels.
+SkyClub recommends, the Kimpton Hotel Palomar Phoenix and it stands the best chance of living up to your lofty expectations.

 From a daily wine hour where complimentary glasses of vino are served to guests to a rooftop pool which boasts a killer view of the city, you’ll enjoy your downtime back at the hotel just as much as the excursions you will enjoy during the day.